-Vice President - Legal Affairs
+Vice President for Legal Affairs & Secretary

 Michelle Cohen has practiced law for over two decades in Washington, D.C.
 In 2012, after 20 years in “Big Law,” Michelle joined Ifrah Law, a Chambers-ranked boutique litigation firm, as Chair of the firm’s E-Commerce practice.
 She continues to represent clients across various industries with privacy and data security, advertising, communications and other e-commerce and digital issues.
 Michelle’s practice includes defending clients in governmental investigations before the FCC, the FTC, state attorneys generals and other agencies, and in private litigation.